abhinabsarkar/networking-concepts/concepts/osi-readme.md

 * Segment - If the transport protocol is TCP, the unit of data sent from TCP to network layer is called Segment.
 [TCP + Data]
 * Packet - Data sent over a network is divided into smaller segments called packets.
 [IP address + Segment/Datagram]
 * Frame - Consists of a link layer header followed by a packet.
 [MAC + Packet + FCS] (Media Access Control, Frame Check Sequence)
+    * Frame check sequence (FCS) refers to the extra bits and characters added to data packets for error detection and control.
 * Bits - represented using electrical signals and pulses of light transferred through a computer network.
 A bit has a single binary value, either 0 or 1.

 ![alt text](/images/frame-packet-segment.jpg)